 LaPierre was invited to the White House to discuss how to reduce gun violence in America following the Loughner spree shooting.
 He declined Obama’s offer.

 “Why should I or the N.R.A. go sit down with a group of people that have spent a lifetime trying to destroy the Second Amendment in the United States?”
 LaPierre asked.

 And lastly, when people talk of conspiracies, it always helps to take a step back and follow the money.
 That is to say, who stands to profit from saying what to whom.
-Obama, as highlighted in this article, has actually been a great motivating force for the gun industry.
+Obama has actually been a great motivating force for the gun industry.
 Gun sales are up, applications for gun licenses are up, and stock prices for certain gun manufacturers have soared.

 People are afraid that the Obama Administration is going to confiscate our firearms or pass sweeping reform that makes gun ownership impossible (perhaps with good reason).
 Meanwhile there are people in this country who stand to profit from this collective fear and angst.
 While we don’t know Obama’s true intentions, what we do know is that if he is elected to a second term, there will be another spike in the gun industry.
 People will continue to go out and purchase more firearms.
 In short, there will be a second Obama “gun boom.”